apphud/ApphudSDK/agent_docs/architecture.md

 device model, os/app/sdk versions, idfa/idfv when set and not opted out), plus `device_id`, `is_debug`, `is_new`, `need_placements`, `opt_out`, `reinstall` (once),
 `first_seen` (Documents-folder creation date), `bundle_id`, storefront currency fields.
-`user_id` is sent only on the initial call, on `updateUserID`, and on web2web attribution.
+`user_id` is passed explicitly on the initial call, on `updateUserID` and on web2web attribution when the payload carries a user id; every other `updateUser` call adds `currentUser.userId` once a user exists, so only a non-initial call made before the first user load goes without it.
 HTTP 401 sets `invalidAPiKey`, 403 sets `unauthorized` + `suspended`; both stop retries.

 **`performWhenUserRegistered(allowFailure:callback:)`** is the gate every feature sits